-This step-by-step guide covers some of the best ways to fix a FireStick remote volume not working problem.
+This step-by-step guide covers some of the best ways to fix the FireStick remote volume not working problem.
 These instructions work on all Fire TV devices, including Fire TV Lite, FireStick 4K, Fire TV Cube, New FireStick 4K, New FireStick 4K Max, and FireStick 4K Max.

 Read: How to Fix FireStick Remote Issues